EGR Delete Benefits: Boost Engine Power & Fuel Efficiency

 The Good: Why People Are Doing It

 Let’s talk about the power.
 That’s why you’re here, right?
 You want more.
 You crave more.
-And EGR delete is one of the easiest ways to tap into it.
-By cutting out the EGR, you're essentially eliminating restrictions in your engine’s airflow.
+With an EGR delete, you're essentially eliminating restrictions in your engine’s airflow.
 More air, more power, more fuel efficiency.
-It’s a win-win, or at least it feels that way.

 Think about the miles you’ll gain per gallon.
 More power means a more efficient engine.
 Less carbon buildup means less chance of costly repairs down the road.
-No more worrying about your DPF (Diesel Particulate Filter) choking up and clogging your engine with soot.
-Your vehicle becomes a better version of itself.
-More responsive.
-More aggressive.
+No more worrying about your DPF choking up and clogging your engine with soot.

 But, Is It All Sunshine and Rainbows?
 The Risks of EGR Delete